I need additional information on how to set up an HTTP Transaction sensor, especially on how to find out the correct POSTDATA settings.

 The HTTP Transaction sensor simulates the HTTP requests that are sent to a server by a user visiting a sequence of webpages (while preserving the cookies during all requests).

 To simulate this you must hand over the URLs and their POSTDATA (for POST requests only) to the HTTP Transaction sensor.
-Now figuring out the URLs is pretty simple, because you can simply copy the URLs from the URL edit field of your web browser.
-But getting your hands on the POSTDATA is not so easy.
+Now figuring out the URLs is pretty easy.
+You can simply copy the URLs from the URL edit field of your web browser.
+But getting your hands on the POSTDATA is more complicated.

 Getting POSTDATA via Developer Tools